Thailand has a fascinating history, particularly because over many centuries Thailand has adopted many cultural influences from surrounding regions.

 In addition, the finding in Lampang would predate the Ban Chiang Archaeological Site, which is presumed by many to be the oldest and most significant prehistoric settlement in Southeast Asia and a landmark that many use to explain important information about the life of the earliest Tai settlers.

-While information about the origin of the Tai ethnolinguistic group is still developing, these five theories paint an interesting picture of migration patterns within China and Southeast Asia thousands of years ago.
+While information about the origin of the Tai ethnolinguistic group is still developing, these six theories paint an interesting picture of migration patterns within China and Southeast Asia thousands of years ago.

 Whether Thailand acted as the cradle of the Tai civilization or whether it became a significant migration site for groups originating in either Indochina, Java, or mainland China, its a country defined by the rich diversity it mothers and the cultural legacy of its people.

 Having studied all the theories, the only thing I can really conclude is that the origin of the Thai simply depends on how far you are able to go back through history.
-Though I find it incredibly interesting that hominids may have first settled in what we now know as Thailand prior to going into China.
+Though I find it incredibly interesting that hominids may have first settled in what we now know as Thailand prior to migrating to China.

 Last Updated on